Go to page content

 4. Check with a doctor about your mouth breathing.

 Mouth breathing is indicative of underlying causes like a sleep disorder or nasal blockage.
 For instance, an open bite can aggravate mouth breathing further because it impedes saliva production.
 A dry mouth encourages bacteria overgrowth that can lead to bad breath, tooth decay, and gum disease.
+Your doctor may recommend you see an ear, nose, and throat (ENT) doctor or respiratory specialist.

 5. Eat well and drink plenty of water.